zwang89/Python3-Learning-Notebook/README.md

 print(sorted_mysentence)
 ```
 #### 5) What if multiple elif blocks are true?
 * Python starts at the top and runs the first block that is true, so it will run only the first one.

+#### 6) What does **while loop** do?
+* This makes an infinite loop.
+So, ... be careful!